digicademy-chf/chf_container/Documentation/UsefulCommands/Index.rst

 Accessing containers
 ====================

-While **files can be edited on the host system** if you follow the :ref:`installation instructions <install-and-config>`, certain tasks may require you to enter a specific container and perform a command-line action.
+While **files can be edited on the host system**, certain tasks may require you to enter a specific container and perform a command-line action.
 You can either access the command line inside the container and enter your commands there, or use Podman (or Docker) to pass the command on to the container for execution.
 Adjust ``chf`` as required.

 - Access the command line to run any command you need: